josephmmu/BrainBytesGrp3/README.md

 Link:

-1. Launch the platformby clicking the link above, it should bring you directly to the platform
+1. Launch the platform by clicking the link above, it should bring you directly to the platform
 2. Type in any topic or question of your choice for th platform to answer.
 Note: It can answer school related questions, some may vary
 3. Once you input your question, the platform will automatically find the answer to your question based on the information it gathered.